The laws in Texas pertaining to divorce, spousal maintenance and the division of a couple’s marital property are complex and can be confusing.

 The court is required, by law, to divide all of the community property that has been accumulated by the spouses during the marriage that is in existence at the time of divorce and not necessarily on an even basis – 50/50.

-Fault in the breakup of the marriage, fraud and/or infidelity by a spouse often times can influence a judge on what is “a just and right division” of a particular community estate.
+Fault in the breakup of the marriage, fraud and/or infidelity by a spouse oftentimes can influence a judge on what is “a just and right division” of a particular community estate.

 It is also important to secure the right percentage of the right asset at the time of divorce.
 In other words, a dollar in a retirement account is different than a dollar in cash or in the equity of the marital residence.

-In the most recent legislative session, the law was changed dramatically regarding court-ordered spousal maintenance (alimony).
+The laws have changed dramatically regarding court-ordered spousal maintenance (alimony).
 The amount a spouse might receive is now based on the length of a marriage at time of divorce, as well as many other factors.

 It is also extremely important to know something about the judge who may be hearing your divorce case and making important decisions that can affect your financial situation post-divorce and ultimately your quality of life.